Ice hockey at the 1920 Summer Olympics: Format

 Seven nations entered teams in the inaugural Olympic ice hockey tournament.
 The tournament format used the Bergvall system, starting with an elimination round to determine the gold medal winner, after which teams that lost to the tournament winner would play through a new bracket to determine silver.
 Finally, teams which lost to either the gold or silver winners would face off in a third bracket to determine the bronze winner.
 For the gold medal round, teams were drawn into the bracket with France receiving a bye to the semifinals.

 At the time of draw, the Swedish team questioned how the matchups for the later rounds would be determined and it was believed that teams advancing further in the earlier round would receive a bye.
 However, no decision was made and when it came time for the silver medal round Sweden and the United States were selected to play a semifinal game while Czechoslovakia received the bye.
-Later for the bronze medal round, organizers wanted to ensure the tournament would conclude on schedule but were reluctant to force the Czechoslovakians to play twice in one day.
+Later for the bronze medal round, organizers wanted to ensure the tournament would conclude on schedule but were reluctant to force the Czechoslovaks to play twice in one day.
 As a result, the Swedish team were made to play another semifinal game which would be their fourth in as many days with the bronze medal game the following day.
 This led to criticism of the format despite Bergvall later noting that the system was not used correctly.